nicokossacoff/NBA-Database/README.md

 # NBA-Database
-This is a MySQL database with NBA players data.
+This is a relational database with NBA players data built with MySQL Server as part of an online course.